choucavalier/mnist-em-bmm-gmm/README.md

 # mnist-em-bmm-gmm

-MNIST handwritten digits classification using a Bernoulli Mixture Model and a Gaussian Mixture Model fitted with the Expectation-Maximization algorithm
+MNIST handwritten digits clustering using a Bernoulli Mixture Model (BMM) and a Gaussian Mixture Model (GMM)